-Of all articles that have been analyzed, both birthing balls and Yoga effectively reduce labor pain intensity.
-Besides, a combination of birthing balls and Yoga or a combination of birthing balls and counterpressure or free position when entering the first stage can lower labor pain.
-Indeed, Yoga can be combined with back massage, aromatherapy, or hypnosis.
-It is also known that the greater dominant pain-measuring instrument was the use of Scale Visual Analog (VAS).
-Future studies are expected to analyze and evaluate the comparison of the level of effectiveness between birthing balls and Yoga in reducing labor pain intensity in developing and developed countries.
+Of all the articles that have been analyzed, both birthing balls and yoga effectively reduce labor pain intensity.
+Besides, combining birthing balls and yoga or birthing balls and counter-pressure or free position when entering the first stage can lower labor pain.
+Indeed, yoga can be combined with back massage, aromatherapy, or hypnosis.
+The Scale Visual Analog (VAS) was the most dominant pain-measuring instrument.
+Future studies are expected to analyze and evaluate the comparison of the effectiveness of birthing balls and yoga in reducing labor pain intensity in developing and developed countries.